Books & Book Reviews

 , Marion Meade, 1976.
 [OUT OF PRINT]

 It seems impossible that Victoria Woodhull would make a suitable subject for a biography for the young, but with Meade's pen she does.
 Surprisingly, Meade doesn't hold back on discussing Woodhull's views on sexuality.
 She presents the topics of divorce, free love, and prostitution tactfully.
 Few parents would object to her handling of a difficult subject.
-Available by special order from Amazon.
+On the other hand, if you're an adult you may be disappointed by this bowdlerized version of Victoria's story.

 Woodhull & Claflin's Weekly: the Lives & Writings of Notorious Victoria Woodhull & her Sister Tennessee,